Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

+We consider the multi-agent setting in a strongly monotone game in which each player's reward function $u_i: \XCal \mapsto \br$ satisfies that $|u_i(x)| \leq L$ for all $x \in \XCal$ and $\XCal$ is a closed, convex and compact set.
+With the components presented before, we summarize the scheme of our algorithm in Algorithm~\ref{Alg:MA}.

-In this section, we establish that Algorithm~\ref{Alg:MA} achieves the near-optimal last-iterate convergence rate for smooth and strongly monotone games if the perfect bandit feedback is available, improving the best-known last-iterate convergence rate in~\citet{Bravo-2018-Bandit}.
-The following theorem shows that Algorithm~\ref{Alg:MA} achieves the $\tilde{O}(1/\sqrt{T})$ rate of last-iterate convergence to a unique Nash equilibrium if the perfect bandit feedback is available ($\xi_{i, t} \equiv 0$), improving the best-known rate of $O(1/T^{1/3})$~\citep{Bravo-2018-Bandit} and matching the lower bound~\citep{Shamir-2013-Complexity}.
+In addition to regret minimization, the convergence to Nash equilibria serves as an important criterion for measuring the performance of multi-agent learning algorithms.
+The following theorem shows that Algorithm~\ref{Alg:MA} can achieve the last-iterate convergence to a unique Nash equilibrium at a rate of $\tilde{O}(nT^{-1/2})$.
+This has improved the rate of $\tilde{O}(n^{2/3}T^{-1/3})$ achieved by multi-agent FKM~\citep{Bravo-2018-Bandit} and matched the lower bound established in~\citet{Shamir-2013-Complexity}.